Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 In addition, ketones unleash anti-inflammatory properties in the body (Youm et al. 201520).

-In addition, according to studies, starting from three-day fasting, the body undergoes an almost complete rejuvenation of the immune system.
+In addition, according to studies, starting from three-day fasting, the body undergoes an almost complete immune system rejuvenation.
 Furthermore, since fasting stimulates stem cell production, it can lead to new immune cell formation (Cheng et al. 201421).

 Moreover, just two days of fasting can quintuple growth hormone release, which leads us to the next and final stage (Hartman et al. 199222).